CICE-Consortium/Icepack/doc/source/icepack_3_user_guide.rst

   -m is the machine name (required).
 Currently, there are working ports for NCAR yellowstone and cheyenne, AFRL thunder, NavyDSRC gordon and conrad, and LANL’s wolf machines.

+  -a is the account number for the queue manager.
+The default is set in env.<machine>

   -s are comma separated optional env or namelist settings (default is 'null')

   -t is the test name and location (cannot be used with -c).